zenml-io/blog.zenml.io/_posts/2020-06-11-can_you_do_the_splits.md

 ## The Horizontal Split

-The grouping together suddenly makes the issue of splitting a bit simpler, and largely dependant on your hypothesis.
+The grouping together suddenly makes the issue of splitting a bit simpler, and largely dependent on your hypothesis.
 If the machines are running under similar conditions, one question you might ask is: `How would a ML model trained on one group generalize to other groups`.
 That is, if trained on
 `class_1`, `class_2` and `class_3` timestreams how would the model fair on `class_4` and `class_5` timestreams.
 Here is a visualization of that split: